Greenwood Publishing Group: 1967–1999

 The company was founded as Greenwood Press, Inc. (GPI) in 1967 by Harold Mason, a librarian and antiquarian bookseller, and Harold Schwartz, who had a background in trade publishing.
 Based in Greenwood, New York, the company initially focused on reprinting out-of-print works, particularly titles listed in the American Library Association's first edition of Books for College Libraries (1967), under the Greenwood Press imprint; and out-of-print periodicals, published with the series name "American Radical Periodicals" under the Greenwood Reprint imprint.
-In 1969, the company was sold to Williamhouse-Regency, a paper and stationery manufacturing company then on the American Stock Exchange, which led to further expanding its reprint activities as well as starting a microform publishing imprint, Greenwood Microforms.
+In 1969, the company was sold to Williamhouse-Regency, a paper and stationery manufacturing company then on the American Stock Exchange, leading to an expansion of its reprint activities and the establishment of a microform publishing imprint, Greenwood Microforms.

 By 1970, the company established a small scholarly monograph project.
 The same year, Robert Hagelstein, formerly with the Johnson Reprint Corporation division of Academic Press, was hired as vice-president.
 In 1973, Mason and Schwartz left the company, and Hagelstein was named president, a position he would hold until his retirement at the end of 1999.
 During those twenty-seven years, the press wound down its reprint activities, diverting its focus to new scholarly, reference, and professional books.
 This large-scale redirection of the company resulted in the publication of more than 10,000 titles during those years.

 On August 25, 1976, the company was sold to the Congressional Information Service (CIS).
 In 1979, it became part of the Dutch publishing giant Elsevier following the latter's purchase of CIS.
 That same year, the Greenwood subsidiary initiated its Quorum Books imprint, which published professional titles in business and law.

 On January 1, 1986, GPI expanded further when it purchased Praeger Publishers (founded in 1950 as Frederick A. Praeger, Inc.) from CBS, Inc.; and again in 1989 when it acquired Bergin & Garvey and Auburn House.

 At the beginning of 1990, the company's name was changed from Greenwood Press, Inc., to Greenwood Publishing Group, Inc. (GPG).
 When Elsevier merged with Reed International in 1993, GPG became part of Reed Elsevier, and by the mid-1990s the operational part of GPG joined with Heinemann USA, which had been part of Reed.

 When Hagelstein retired at the end of 1999, Wayne Smith was named president.
 Under Smith, GPG made a number of additional acquisitions including the Ablex Publishing, Oryx Press, and Libraries Unlimited imprints, and expanded GPG's online and CD-ROM products under its Greenwood Electronic Media imprint.